About Sandwiched KC

 Founder & Board President

 Rachel Hiles is a 30-something aspiring local celebrity do-gooder in Kansas City.
 She is a proud alum of UMKC, where she obtained her B. A. in Spanish Literature and Language and later an MPA with an emphasis in nonprofit management.
 She worked in the disabilities field in a variety of roles for over 13 years.
 She launched her business, nth degree media & designs, in 2018 to gain flexibility in her role as caregiver to her grandma.
+Also in 2018, Rachel founded Sandwiched KC, a nonprofit dedicated to supporting family caregivers.
 In addition to caring for her grandma, she cared for an older loved one with developmental disabilities until he passed away.
-Rachel also founded Sandwiched KC, a nonprofit dedicated to supporting family caregivers in 2018.
 She completed her caregiving mission in 2022 and now is dedicated to improving the lives of those who are caring for family members.

 KAREN CUNNINGHAM